vweevers/hallmark/README.md

 Works best on a linear git history.
 If `hallmark` encounters other tags in the commit range (which may happen if releases were made in parallel on other branches) it will stop there and not include further (older) commits.

 The `cc add` command also fixes markdown (both existing content and generated content) but only in `CHANGELOG.md`.
 After you tweak the release following [Common Changelog](https://common-changelog.org) you may want to run `hallmark fix`.

+#### `cc init`

+Create a `CHANGELOG.md` from scratch.
+Inserts releases for every (semver-valid) git tag and then populates them with commits.
+If no git tags exist then the resulting `CHANGELOG.md` will merely have a `# Changelog` heading, without releases.

+Additional options for this command:

+- `--no-commits`: create empty releases
+- `--gte <version>`: only include versions greater than or equal to this version
+- `--lte <version>`: only include versions less than or equal to this version.

 ## Package Options